HealthLinkBC

 HealthLinkBC is a government-funded telehealth service launched in 2001, which provides non-emergency health information to the residents of British Columbia, Canada through combined telephone, internet, mobile app, and print resources.
-HealthLink BC has two dedicated phone numbers 8-1-1 and 7-1-1 for hearing impaired callers.
+HealthLink BC has two dedicated phone numbers 8-1-1 and 7-1-1 for deaf and hard of hearing callers.

 Health service representatives assist callers with speaking to a registered nurse, dietitian or pharmacist about health related concerns or find health resources in their area.
-HealthLinkBC operates within Ministry of Health (British Columbia).
+HealthLinkBC operates within the provincial Ministry of Health.

 Translation services in 130 languages are available upon request.